XactJobs/XactJobs/README.md

 ## License Texts

 - The full text of the LGPL-3.0 license is available in the `COPYING.LESSER` file.
-- The full Apache License 2.0 text is available in the `LICENSE-ASP.NET.txt` file.
+- The Apache License 2.0 text is available in the `LICENSE-ASP.NET.txt` file.

 ## Disclaimer